-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 - Ad impression share.

-- Top of page bid (low and high ranges).
+- Top-of-page bid (low and high ranges).

+An example of how this would look in Google Ads is below:

-Combine this historical data with forecasted projections from your Google Ads account and you’ll have a comprehensive picture of keywords for your industry!
+Combine this historical data with forecasted projections from your Google Ads account, and you’ll have a comprehensive picture of keywords for your industry!

 Note: While the Google Ads Keyword Forecast tool accounts for things like bid, budget, and seasonality, historical data doesn’t.
 Just keep this in mind during your comparisons.

-How Google Ads Keyword Forecast Tool Fits in with the Overall Paid Media Mix
+How Google Ads Keyword Forecast Tool Fits In With The Overall Paid Media Mix

 Paid media is best served holistically.
+PPC should not be operating in a silo.

-While the Google Ads Keyword Forecast tool ought to be a well-used component in your marketing repertoire, it’s not your only friend.
+While the Google Ads Keyword Forecast tool should be a well-used component in your marketing repertoire, it’s not your only friend.

+By using all these tools combined, you can craft a well-planned, holistic marketing strategy.

+Identifying core keywords and trends can help inform marketing areas such as:

-Fuse it with other tools, like:
+Fuse the Google Ads Forecast tool with other tools, like:

 Google Trends